-The resources listed here will help you keep up-to-date with developments and provide a wider coverage of syllabus topics.
+The publications will help you keep up-to-date with developments and will provide a wider coverage of syllabus topics.

-CII/PFS members can access most of the additional study materials below via the Knowledge Services webpage at https://www.cii.co.uk/knowledge-services/.
+CII/PFS members can borrow most of the additional study materials below from Knowledge Services.
+CII study texts can be consulted from within the library.

-New resources are added frequently - for information about obtaining a copy of an article or book chapter, book loans, or help finding resources, please go to https://www.cii.co.uk/knowledge-services/ or email knowledge@cii.co.uk.
+New materials are added frequently - for information about new releases and lending service, please go to www.cii.co.uk/knowledge or email knowledge@cii.co.uk.